hakanoo/nestql/README.md

 nestql is a no-code tool that converts sql statements into restfull APIs.

-You just need to provide the route path and the relevant SQL statement, your Web API server is ready.
+You just need to provide the route path and the associated SQL statement, your Web API server is ready!

 A sample config file looks like this: